-Slack Kicks Off 2021 With a Global Outage
+Slack kicks off 2021 with a global outage

 The company stopped releasing its daily user count after topping 12 million last year.

 The outage began around 10 a.m.
 Eastern time and disrupted service in the U.S., Germany, India, the U.K., Japan and elsewhere.
 At 12:30 p.m., service was still sporadic and Slack said the outage was ongoing, but that some users may begin to see improvement.
-Slack said that people should check its status website for updates.
+Slack said that people should check https://status.slack.com for updates.
+Most issues were resolved by 3 p.m. on Monday afternoon.

+More complaints rolled in as the sun hit the West coast and there were still outages four hours after it began in New York City.

+The outage comes about a month after Salesforce.com said it would acquire Slack for $27.7 billion.
+The companies hope to be better able to compete against Microsoft, which is a threat to both of them.

-The outage comes as Slack is in the process of being acquired by Salesforce.com for $27.7 billion.
+Slack is being acquired by Salesforce.com for $27.7 billion.
 The deal is aimed at giving the two companies a better shot at competing against longtime industry powerhouse Microsoft.

+Microsoft Teams is a direct competitor to Slack and it is a software giant that competes with Salesforce.